La Rabouilleuse: Explanation of title

 'La Rabouilleuse' is the nickname of Flore Brazier used behind her back by the people of Issoudun.
 Max takes offence when some of his friends use it in conversation.
 Adamson translates the term as 'the Fisherwoman'.
 The nickname is a reference to the job that she did as a young girl when helping her uncle to catch crayfish by stirring up ('rabouiller') the streamlets.
 That was before she became a servant to the Rouget household.
 The English title of the book therefore moves the focus from her to the Bridau brothers.

 Adaptations

-In 1903 Emile Fabre adapted the story into a play with the same name, itself later adapted into two movies called Honor of the Family (in 1912 and 1931).
+In 1903 Émile Fabre adapted the story into a play with the same name, itself later adapted into two movies called Honor of the Family (in 1912 and 1931).
 The book was broadcast by BBC Radio 4 as its Classic Serial on Sunday 17 August and Sunday 24 August 2008, with actor Geoffrey Whitehead as the narrator.

 The French film The Opportunists (1960) is also based on this novel.

+Mentioned in the 2018 film, The Kissing Booth.
+Noah Flynn (Jacob Elordi) reads the English translation of the book.